THE SYSTEMS RACE

 CORE THEMES

-Free Societies Must Perform to Flourish
+Free Societies Must Perform

 Speaking at Pacific Forum on deterrence and Indo-Pacific security.